Independent physicians

 Most practices are fully onboarded within 60–90 days, with billing transitions handled first to protect cash flow.

-Ready to Focus on Patients?
+Ready to focus on patients?

 Let HHS handle the business side of your practice so you can do what you do best.

-Contact Investor Relations
+Investor Relations